All programs and events, unless otherwise noted, will be at the Grand Hyatt Nashville.

 Saturday, July 10

 7:30 a.m. - 6:00 p.m.

 As the Supreme Court tackles its current term, many new cases of interest to states and local governments have been added, ranging from a takings case to a case involving college athlete pay.
 This session assesses the implications of those cases for state governments and previews what the rest of the 2021 term may hold.

 The State and Local Legal Center supports state and local government interests in Supreme Court litigation and, since 1983, has filed more than 300 amicus curiae briefs in the court on their behalf.
 These briefs help the Supreme Court understand the practical implications of their decisions for state and local governments.

-Lisa Soronen, Executive Director, State and Local Legal Center, Washington, D.C.
+Lisa Soronen, J.D., Executive Director, State and Local Legal Center, Washington, D.C.

 COVID-19: A New Operating Model for State Government

 COVID-19 has affected nearly every aspect of the workforce as we know it and state government is no exception.
 This session will explore the adaptability and resiliency of various state governments across the SLC region during the pandemic and how they envision these new processes will guide their work in the future.